-CEI is launching the Rural Superintendent Academy (RSA) in partnership with George Welsh, a 24-year veteran superintendent with extensive experience in rural settings, and the Boettcher Foundation.
+CEI launched the Rural Superintendent Academy (RSA) in partnership with George Welsh, a 24-year veteran superintendent with extensive experience in rural settings, and the Boettcher Foundation.

 The challenges faced by rural districts are unique, and the superintendent role can be reframed not just as that of an effective system leader, but also as a driver of economic supports, staff and student talent development, and as a torch-bearer for effective, inclusive community leadership.

-The RSA will prepare a select cohort of Colorado education leaders to deepen their leadership abilities, and prepare for the dynamics associated with relationships among students and families, community, the school board, and staff members.
+The RSA will prepare this group of Colorado education leaders to deepen their leadership abilities, and prepare for the dynamics associated with relationships among students and families, community, the school board, and staff members.
 The RSA program is designed to serve as a best practice, pragmatic approach to maximizing district and community stewardship, and is steeped in the belief that exceptional leadership is critical to the long-term success of rural communities.

 What RSA is:

 - A best practice, practical, real-world, pragmatic approach to improving school district stewardship in a systematic way.